sarvex/nearobject-framework/windows/README.md

 ## 1. Install the tools

 Download the latest version of [Visual Studio 2022 Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) or [the full Visual Studio IDE](https://visualstudio.microsoft.com/) and run the installer.
-Select the 'Individual Components' tab at the top, and select the following required components:
+Under 'Workloads', select 'Desktop development with C++' and 'Universal Windows Platform Development'.
+The,  under 'Installation details' in the side panel, select 'C++ (v143) Universal Windows Platform tool'.
+Last, select the 'Individual Components' tab at the top, and select the following required components:

 * C++ CMake tools for Windows
 * MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)